Samaleswari SC: History

-In January 2012 they were officially certified by the All India Football Federation to participate in the I-League 2nd Division.
-This move would begin a new chapter for Samaleswari Sporting Club as they would officially become professional.
-After the group stage Samaleswari finished fifth in group A and thus did not qualify for the next round.
-In the 2013 I-League 2nd Division, Samaleswari won once, drew once, and lost six times in eight matches, which saw them place second last in Group A.
+In January 2012, they were officially certified by the All India Football Federation to participate in the I-League 2nd Division, marking its official transition to professionalism.
+Samaleswari finished fifth in the group A and thus did not qualify for the next round.
+In the 2013 I-League 2nd Division, Samaleswari won once, drew once, and lost six times, which saw them second-last in their group.